tflo/Move-em-All/readme.md

 ## Compatibility

-MEA works flawlessly with _Blizzard’s bags_ and with _AdiBags_, very likely also with many other bag addons.
-I briefly tested it with: _ArkInventory_, _Baud Bag_, _LiteBag_, _Bagnon_, and haven’t noticed any issues.
+MEA works flawlessly with _Blizzard’s bags_ and with _AdiBags,_ very likely also with many other bag addons.
+I briefly tested it with: _ArkInventory, Baud Bag, LiteBag, Bagnon,_ and haven’t noticed any issues.
 (By the way, LiteBag uses the standard Blizz Reagent Bank frame, which is an advantage here.)

 It works fine with _Easy Mail_ and _Postal_ too.